szweibel/workshops/how-to-use-dhrift.md

 - Command Line: `'command_line'`
 - HTML and CSS: `'html_css'`

-TODO: make into a table

 It will be up to you to decide which code editor (if any) is most appropriate for your workshop content.

 ## Writing Workshop Content

 Once you have set up your workshop repository and YAML, you can start writing your workshop content in markdown.
-Markdown is a lightweight markup language that is fairly easy to read and write, once you understand the basic syntax.
-It allows you to format text, add images, and create links without having to write HTML.
+Markdown is a lightweight markup language that is fairly straightforward to read and write, once you understand the basic syntax.
+It allows you to format text, add images, and create links without having to write HTML (although it supports many basic HTML features such as text styling and table creation as well).

 DHRIFT uses standard markdown syntax for formatting text, including headings, lists, links, images, and more.
 You can find a comprehensive guide to standard markdown syntax here: [Markdown Syntax Guide](https://www.markdownguide.org/basic-syntax/).